What is a Life Coach? Do You Actually Need One to Be Motivated?

 If you are curious about what a life coach is and whether you need life coaching to get more self-motivated in your life, this comprehensive guide is for you.

-The idea for this personal growth, professional development, and business strategy platform of almost 100,000 readers materialized from a series of life coaching sessions that — through clarity and accountability — gave me the motivation to work towards my life goals.
+The idea for this personal, creative and business growth platform of almost 100,000 readers materialized from a series of life coaching sessions that — through clarity and accountability — gave me the motivation to work towards my life goals.

 I had already had intensive training in personal development coaching at Stanford via a rigorous curriculum which was heavily centered around high-performance: building values, habits, skills, and routines that maximize the likelihood of you reaching your full potential, finding success in your pursuits, and achieving superior results.

 However, when I matriculated I became nervous about not making any money so neglected the life goals I so carefully crafted while at Stanford and ended up in New York working for someone else — the epitome of what I did not want.

 In 2013 I started being coached by a fellow business school classmate from Stanford about a year after we graduated, and it was just what I needed to get back on track.
 Not even a year later I fully recommitted to the pursuit of my purpose, quit my job, went on a one-year sabbatical traveling around the world, then launched a fulfilling blog and business (this website) that allows me to live my ideal life.

 In this article I want to discuss why coaching could also be just the catalyst you need to bring about the change you desire in your life too.